ChanlChanl

 });

-Template variables become especially powerful when combined with a prompt management system.
-Instead of hardcoding templates in your application code, you store them externally and inject variables at runtime.
-This means product managers can tweak the agent's personality, update knowledge references, or adjust per-tier behavior — all without touching code.
-This is exactly the kind of workflow that prompt management tools are built for.
+This becomes especially powerful when you store templates externally — product managers can tweak the agent's personality, update knowledge references, or adjust per-tier behavior without touching code.
+That's exactly the kind of workflow prompt management tools are built for.

-When a prompt has multiple instructions, order matters.
-Models tend to follow instructions that appear later in the prompt more reliably, and they can lose track of constraints mentioned early on.
-Instruction hierarchy is about structuring your prompt so the most important rules are in the strongest positions.
+Models tend to follow instructions that appear later in a prompt more reliably, and they lose track of constraints mentioned early on.
+Structuring your prompt with explicit priority levels prevents the model from "forgetting" critical rules.

 typescript